Amey-Thakur/Amey-Thakur.github.io/content/posts/2023-09-29-multiple-linear-regression/index.md

 In the context of Multiple Linear Regression, visualization extends to three dimensions.
 The regression plane, representing the relationship among two independent variables and a dependent variable, is demonstrated in the project’s supplementary video.
 The algorithm iteratively updates the weights (w₁, w₂) and bias (b) to minimize the Mean Squared Error (MSE).
 The initial MSE of 8313.18 converges substantially by iteration 49, confirming effective parameter optimization.

-{{< figure src="figures/Figure 7 - MSE Convergence Plot.png" caption="MSE Convergence Plot: Demonstrates iterative reduction in error during model training." align="center" >}}
+{{< figure src="Multiple%20Linear%20Regression/figures/Figure%207%20-%20MSE%20Convergence%20Plot.png" caption="MSE Convergence Plot: Demonstrates iterative reduction in error during model training." align="center" >}}

 The animation below illustrates the convergence of the Multiple Linear Regression plane in three dimensions.
 It demonstrates how the model iteratively adjusts the weights and bias to minimize prediction error.
 The accompanying plot displays the progressive reduction of the Mean Squared Error over successive iterations.

-{{< figure src="figures/Figure 8 - 3D Visualization of Multiple Linear Regression.gif" caption="3D visualization of Multiple Linear Regression convergence.
+{{< figure src="Multiple%20Linear%20Regression/figures/Figure%208%20-%203D%20Visualization%20of%20Multiple%20Linear%20Regression.gif" caption="3D visualization of Multiple Linear Regression convergence.
 The regression plane adjusts iteratively to fit the data points defined by two independent variables.
 The side plot displays the corresponding decrease in Mean Squared Error over successive iterations, illustrating the model’s optimization process." align="center" >}}

+---

 ## ML Libraries